Advertiser Disclosure

 Harry Reid International Airport Terminal 3 Baggage Claim.
 Image Credit: Harry Reid International Airport

-Terminal 3 arrivals are on the lower level with the baggage claim carousels, airport tram station, ground transportation services, and TSA’s innovation security checkpoint.
+Terminal 3 arrivals are on the lower level, which also includes the baggage claim carousels, airport tram station, ground transportation services, and alternative security checkpoint.

 Terminal 3 Departures and Gate Area E